-Withdrawal at any time without proper notification is termed an unofficial withdrawal.
-When the school becomes aware that a student stopped attending, the school reaches out to the student to determine if they will or will not be returning.
-The day the school learns that the student is not returning is the date of withdrawal.
-It is on this day that a school official completes and submits the withdraw form.
-The date of withdrawal will be the last attended day before the student stopped attending.
+Withdraw at any time without proper notification is termed an unofficial withdrawal.
+When the school becomes aware that a student stops attending, the school reaches out to the student to determine if the student will or will not be returning.
+The day the school learns that the student is not returning is the date of withdraw.
+It is on this day that a school official completes and submits the a withdraw form.
+The date of withdraw will be no later than two weeks following the date the school became aware the student stopped attending.